Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • observable module

-Chapter 5 - using APIs from java platform
+Chapter 5 - using APIs from the Java platform

 Objectives